-Thanks to Instagram’s ability to schedule posts through your Facebook business account, there’s no need to wait to post when you have the time.
-With your business account, you can schedule posts for whenever you want, so be sure to take advantage of that and post when it is most optimal.
+Thanks to Instagram’s ability to schedule posts through your Meta Business Suite, there’s no need to wait to post when you have the time.
+With your business account, you can schedule posts whenever you want, so take advantage of that and post when it is most optimal.

-(Note: You cannot schedule Instagram posts directly through the app.
-If you do not have your Instagram account connected to a Facebook business account, you will need to use a paid scheduling platform like Sprout Social, or Buffer to schedule Instagram posts)
+(Note: You cannot schedule Instagram posts directly through the app at the time of publishing this blog.
+Suppose you do not have your Instagram account connected to a Facebook business account.
+In that case, you will need to use a paid scheduling platform like Sprout Social or Buffer to schedule Instagram posts)

 Take advantage of Instagram scheduling and design your posting schedule as soon as possible.
 With great content and excellent timing, you’ll notice that your Instagram account’s engagement will skyrocket.

-Although hashtags may be mostly-associated with Twitter, their importance to other platforms like YouTube and Instagram is much more crucial.
+Although hashtags may be most-associated with Twitter, their importance to other platforms like YouTube and Instagram is much more crucial.